s-d-le/nextsession/README.md

 ## Motivation

 Admit it!
 Weather apps are mundane.
-The same sun and clouds illustrations with big, bold, eccentric temprature digits.
+The same sun and cloud illustrations with big, bold, eccentric temperature digits.
 Try-hards (surfers, kiteboarders...) only care about their ultimate metrics: wind speed, wave height.
 We don't care if its below freezing (...)
 We go out when it's ON.
-This app's sole purpose is letting you know when it's ON!
+And this app's sole purpose is letting you know when it's ON!

 ## Installation